Shelley Shepherd – Director / Principal Environmental Planner

 Helen is the principal author for all of the Department of Water’s Drainage and Water Management Plans to date, guiding sustainable development in; Murray, Jandakot, Byford and the Swan urban Growth Corridor.

-She is the President of the AWA Young Water Professionals Committee and is a member of the City of Vincent’s Environmental Advisory Group and the WA WaterAid committee.
+She is a member of the City of Vincent’s Environmental Advisory Group and the WA WaterAid committee.

 Ross Perrigo – Senior Engineer